Cape Town has a sensational theatre culture and we invite you to sample the ...

 Make HOPE Bracelets for the Chaeli Campaign

-The Chaeli Campaign, a non-profit organisation that offers support to children living with disabilities, will be at the Blue Route Mall in Tokai from 10am to 5pm for their Mandela Day challenge.
+The Chaeli Campaign, a non-profit organisation that offers support to children living with disabilities, will be at the Blue Route Mall in Tokai from 10am to 5pm for their Mandela Day Challenge.
 For R67, shoppers can make and purchase HOPE (Helping Other People Every Day) bracelets – all the charms, beads and twine will be provided.
-Volunteers will get to make three pieces of jewellery: one to keep for themselves, one to pay-it-forward to someone else who might appreciate the gesture and the third to go back to the Chaeli Campaign.
+Volunteers will get to make two pieces of jewellery: one to keep for themselves and one to pay-it-forward to someone else who might appreciate the gesture.
+You could also sponsor a stationery kit to the value of R150.
 Email firstname.lastname@example.org for more information.

 16 Tokai Road | Tokai | +27 (0) 861 242 354

 Help Raise Funds for the Animal Rescue Organisation

 This haven for our furry friends is inviting the public (especially schools and organisations) to fill 67 black bags with old clothing, linen, curtains, pet accessories and other items for its Mandela Day project.
 Everything collected will then be sold to raise funds for the Mobile Animal Sterilisation Unit, which seeks to spay and neuter animals in rural communities.
 Bags can be dropped off at the organisation in Ottery anytime during the week (it is closed on weekends) for the whole month of July.
 The Animal Rescue Organisation aims to offer support and care to pets in Cape Town’s more impoverished areas by providing veterinary treatment at mobile clinics and by finding homes for abandoned cats, dogs, rabbits and other creatures.
 Email email@example.com for more details.

 5 Olieboom Road | Schaapkraal | Ottery | Cape Town | +27 (0) 21 396 5511